jubril-adeyi/deploy-laravelapp-using-ansible/README.md

-# Ansible roles to set up Apache, Php, composer, ufw, mysql and SSL to securely deploy the laravel application on a remote server
+## Using Ansible roles to set up Apache, Php, composer, ufw, mysql and SSL to securely deploy the laravel application on a remote server
 This code is tested on an AWS Ubuntu machine

 # Requirements